Engineering Technology

 Prerequisites

-ENT 216 : Industrial Drawings
+ENT 216 : Industrial Drawing

 This specialty course covers legal and ethical practices of architectural and construction firms.
 Topics include construction estimates, site plans, structural drawings, and specifications.
 Upon course completion, students should be able to complete basic industrial drafting projects using CAD.